Cellulose acetate: Other products

+Due to its material properties that have it usable as a fabric, fiber or plastic, cellulose acetate is used to manufacture multiple products; for example, in the world of fabrics, acetate is utilized to make dresses, blouses, party attire, award ribbons, buttons, home furnishings, draperies and upholstery, among other uses.
+Plastic eyeglass frames are also frequently manufactured of acetates, as are absorbent products like diapers, ink reservoirs and cigarette filters.
+LEGO bricks were originally manufactured of acetate from 1949 to 1963, as are some brands of high-end playing cards, such as Kem and Modiano Platinum.
+Lastly, overhead-projection transparencies are frequently produced on acetate sheets.

 Production

 The Federal Trade Commission definition for acetate fiber is: "A manufactured fiber in which the fiber-forming substance is cellulose acetate.
 Where not less than 92 percent of the hydroxyl groups are acetylated, the term triacetate may be used as a generic description of the fiber."

 Acetate is derived from cellulose by initially deconstructing wood pulp into a purified fluffy white cellulose.
 To manufacture a good product, special qualities of pulps, such as dissolving pulps, are used.
 The uneven reactivity of cellulose presents a common problem affecting the quality of the cellulose acetate product.
 The cellulose is reacted with acetic acid and acetic anhydride in the presence of sulfuric acid.
 It is subjected to a controlled, partial hydrolysis to remove the sulfate and a sufficient number of acetate groups to give the product the desired properties.
 The anhydroglucose unit is the fundamental repeating structure of cellulose and has three hydroxyl groups which can react to form acetate esters.
 The most common form of cellulose acetate fiber has an acetate group on approximately two of every three hydroxyls.
 This cellulose diacetate is known as secondary acetate, or simply as "acetate".

 After it is formed, cellulose acetate is dissolved in acetone, forming a viscous solution for extrusion through spinnerets (which resemble a shower head).
 As the filaments emerge, the solvent is evaporated in warm air via dry spinning, producing fine cellulose acetate fibers.

 The first U.S. commercial acetate fiber was produced by the Celanese Corporation in 1924.
 Current U.S. acetate fiber producers are Celanese, and Eastman Chemical Company.